 Caverion executed the project using the life cycle model with a responsibility period of 20 years.

-Optimising the premises and the use of energy and high-quality indoor climate and security have been integrated into one property management system.
+Optimising the premises and the use of energy and high-quality indoor climate and security have been integrated into one building management system (Caverion Drive).
 Conditions and their monitoring are automated, and all systems can be controlled remotely from the Remote Centre.
 Over 900 sensors have been placed all over the property to monitor the conditions.

 Caverion's customer portal enables the property user to monitor the functions of the property.
 The portal also increases transparency between the user and the supplier.

 The building shell is protected with an intrusion detection system, which for instance enables protecting different floors as separate areas.
 All issues, including intrusions, send an alarm to Caverion's Remote Centre.